ralsina/esposito/apps/snake/app.md

 }
 ```

-And this is the tail of the snake and that is the whole thing!
+And this is the tail of the snake and that is the whole thing! oooo>

 ```c